 Because an “exorbitant or excessive price” is not defined under the DTPA, and no Texas court has interpreted the provision, some subjective interpretation is required.

-- After Hurricane Ike in 2008, the Texas attorney general sued a Fredericksburg hotel owner for price gouging, alleging that he took advantage of the situation by charging evacuees $129/night for a room normally priced at $69/night and $114/night for a room normally priced at $64/night.
+Hotels.
+After Hurricane Ike in 2008, the Texas attorney general sued a Fredericksburg hotel owner for price gouging, alleging that he took advantage of the situation by charging evacuees $129/night for a room normally priced at $69/night and $114/night for a room normally priced at $64/night.
 The attorney general and the hotel owner entered into an agreed judgment that the hotel owner charged “exorbitant or excessive prices” by “charging rates in excess of ten percent (10%) of the average price” for the hotel rooms.
 The parties agreed that “average price” meant the “average price charged for a good or service over a two-month period prior to the” disaster declaration.
 See State v.
 Demirov, 2012 WL 911262 (Travis County 2012).
 After Hurricane Harvey in 2017, the attorney general sued (i) a hotel in Corpus Christi that increased room rates by more than 100% as compared to the average room rate over the prior 3-month period and (ii) a hotel in Portland that increased room rates by more than 50% as compared to the average room rate over the prior 3-month period.

-- In the lawsuit recently filed by the attorney general against Auctions Unlimited, the attorney general alleges that the defendant violated the DTPA where the listing price for N95 respirator masks was hiked from a typical price of $10-20 a box to as high as $180 for a box and the defendant allegedly earned as much as $40,000 on sales of $154,400.
+Personal Protective Equipment.
+In a lawsuit filed by the attorney general in March 2020 against Auctions Unlimited, the attorney general alleges that the defendant violated the DTPA where the listing price for N95 respirator masks was hiked from a typical price of $10-20 a box to as high as $180 for a box and the defendant allegedly earned as much as $40,000 on sales of $154,400.

-- And the attorney general recently filed suit against a Texas egg supplier that it claims raised prices by around 300% without any supply issues or significant disruptions that would drive it to charge more for eggs.
+Food.
+The attorney general filed suit in April 2020 against a Texas egg supplier that it claims raised prices by around 300% without any supply issues or significant disruptions that would drive it to charge more for eggs.
 In the attorney general’s words, the egg supplier “is simply charging more because it can, or, more specifically, because the pandemic caused market demand to jump.”

 If your company becomes the subject of a price-gouging investigation or lawsuit in Texas, contact Cobb & Counsel to discuss your options.